-We’ve tried to make volunteering with us as easy as we can.
+When we reopen recruitment, we’ve tried to make volunteering with us as easy as we can and have been working on “fast-track” processes.
 You can have a look at our available volunteer opportunities and apply by returning an application form to us by email or in person at one of our Involvement Centres.

 We have a list of frequently asked questions regarding the application process below.
 If you need any support in completing the form or finding a role that suit you, just get in touch with a member of the team and we’ll be happy to help.